 3. NEWBORNS DO NOT SHED TEARS

 Yes, babies cry from the moment they take their first gulp of air, but they will not shed a tear until weeks later.
 Their eyes are moisturized enough to stay healthy, but their tear glands do not develop until several weeks after they are born.
 In some cases, some babies have produced their first tear four or five months after birth.
+So you can let them down easily if you cannot afford a kids car.

 4. BABIES ARE BORN WITHOUT KNEECAPS